How to Grow Tiger Lilies, a Cottage Garden Favorite

 Thanks to the weight of the flowers, the plants will need to be staked to keep them from falling over.
 Bloom time is early summer.

 After flowering, the plants produce small black bulbits along the stems which look like large seeds but are actually immature bulbs.
 When ripe, they will fall to the ground and start a new plant.
 Or you can harvest them yourself and plant them where you want more tiger lilies.
 Plant these small bulbits 2 inches deep.
-It will take 3 to 4 years for the bulbits to produce plants large enough to flower.
+It will take 3 to 4 years for the bulbits to grow and produce plants large enough to flower.

 How to Divide Tiger Lilies

 After a few years, you will notice that your tiger lilies are not blooming well.
-It’s time to divide them!
+It’s time to divide them.
 After the foliage dies in the late summer, mark where the plants were.
 Then in the fall, a month before your first frost, using a garden fork, carefully dig up the bulbs.
 The bulbs grow similarly to garlic with a main large bulb and then surrounding smaller bulbs that look like cloves of garlic.

-Carefully separate the smaller bulbs from the main bulb and replant, 2 inches deep and 8 to 10 inches apart.
+Carefully separate the smaller bulbs from the main bulb and replant them, 2 inches deep and 8 to 10 inches apart.
 These smaller bulbs are not planted as deeply as the large mature bulbs you originally planted.
 The smaller bulbs will take up to 2 years before blooming.
 After you have separated all of the small bulbs from the large bulbs, replant the large bulbs 4 inches deep and 8 to 10 inches apart.

 © 2014 Caren White